Understanding Food Cravings: 6 Key Reasons Explained

 Now that you’re finally home, it’s time to relax.

-Or maybe it’s right after work and NOW it’s time to relax!
+Or maybe it’s right after work, and NOW it’s time to relax!

-Ok great, you relax and kick up your feet, turn on the tunes.
+Ok, great, you relax, kick up your feet, and turn on the tunes.

 But something feels wrong.